nachomazzara/meitre_telegram_bot/README.md

 # Meitre Telegram bot
-Telegram's bot to be notified when places are available
+Telegram's bot to be notified when places are available on [meitre](https://meitre.com/en) reservation system.

 You will need to create a `.env` file with the same variables defined in `.env.example`